Azure/Azure-Sentinel/Solutions/Commvault Cloud/README.md

     * Sort the rows by start time by clicking the "Start Time" column header
     * The latest run should say "Succeeded".
 Click it.
     * Check to see the result of the runbook at the end of the logic app chain.
-### Disable a compromised Commvault/Metallic User from Sentinel
+### Disable a compromised Commvault User from Sentinel
 * Go to Sentinel -> (The name of your Sentinel instance) -> Incidents (under Threat Management) -> Create Incident
   * Title:
     * Cvlt Alert